-Timothy J. Grimes joined personal injury law firm, Decof, Decof & Barry, P.C. in January 2017.
+Timothy J. Grimes joined the personal injury law firm, Decof, Barry, Mega & Quinn, P.C. in January 2017.
 He began his legal career as a law clerk for the Honorable Judge Luis M. Matos, then-presiding on the Providence County Superior Court Motion Calendar.
 Subsequently, Tim joined preeminent international law firm K&L Gates, LLP in Boston, Massachusetts as an associate, gaining significant litigation experience with principal involvement in the 38 Studios matter in Rhode Island.
 Upon resolution of the 38 Studios matter, Tim returned to his home state and joined Decof, Decof & Barry in handling catastrophic personal injury, wrongful death, medical negligence, and product liability claims at the state and federal levels.

 - Editor-in-Chief of the Roger Williams University Law Review, 2011-2012